uname-r-debug/react-test-project/README.md

 ## TODO
 - implement backend login for form validation and credential storage.
+- add API routes to facilitate CRUD operations on backend.
-- improve index page ui.
+- improve index page ui and layouts.
+- add new features to frontend.
 - refactor code.

 ## DEPENDENCY MANAGEMENT AND BUILDING